leouieda/website/papers/paper-tesseroids-2016.md

 doi: 10.1190/geo2015-0204.1
 alm: true
 citation: "Uieda, L., V. Barbosa, and C. Braitenberg (2016), Tesseroids: Forward-modeling gravitational fields in spherical coordinates, GEOPHYSICS, F41–F48, doi:10.1190/geo2015-0204.1."
-tags: tesseroids
+tags: tesseroids, gravity, open-source
 ---

 # About

-This paper is a chapter of my PhD thesis.
+This paper is a chapter of my [PhD thesis][/about/phd].
 It describes the algorithms used in version 1.2.0 of the open-source software [/software/tesseroids].
 The software is a suite of C coded command-line programs that calculate the